blacklanternsecurity/radixtarget/README.md

 # RadixTarget

 RadixTarget is a performant radix implementation designed for quick lookups of IP addresses/networks and DNS hostnames.
-Written in pure python.
+Written in pure python and capable of roughly 100,000 lookups per second regardless of the size of the database.

 Used by:
 - [BBOT (Bighuge BLS OSINT Tool)](https://github.com/blacklanternsecurity/bbot)
 - [cloudcheck](https://github.com/blacklanternsecurity/cloudcheck)

-### Speed Benchmark

 ### Installation